CarlB01/excalibrain-sidebar/README.md

 But what a beauty excalibrain is.
 And even then, as Zsolt points out in his tweet, "it does not even come close to the beauty and elegance of [TheBrain's graph](https://www.thebrain.com)" where the idea of the visual node display seems to have originated.

+_**IF**_ i were to stumble upon gold (.. more like finding a new planet in our solar system), I would of course submit my findings to The Owner.

 # references
 ExcaliBrain is inspired by [TheBrain](https://www.thebrain.com) and [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs).